 If the user has configured the bandwidth attribute of the RADIUS server (for example, ingress bandwidth 1000Kbps) and the 802.1X authentication is successful, the device will assign the bandwidth (according to the RADIUS server) to the port.
 However, if the user does not configure the bandwidth attribute and authenticates successfully, the device will not assign any bandwidth to the port.
-If the bandwidth attribute is configured on the RADIUS server with a value of "0" or more, than the effective bandwidth (100Mbps on an Ethernet port or 1Gbps on a Gigabit port) of the port will be set to no_limited.
+If the bandwidth attribute is configured on the RADIUS server with a value of "0", the effective bandwidth will be set "no_limited", and if the bandwidth is configured less than "0" or greater than maximum supported value, the bandwidth will be ignored.